Jax-Danger/raylib-shadows-example/README.md

 # raylib-shadows-example
 Example for Raylib in CPP for shadows in 3D.
 Comes with a Sun light and a spotlight with adjustable cone shapes.

+This example uses code from the [raylib shaders example](https://www.raylib.com/examples/shaders/loader.html?name=shaders_shadowmap_rendering) to create lighting with shadows on 3d objects.

 # get started
 * download and extract